-Level Land Use and Community Activities Reported Gold 2.
+Level Land Use and Community Activities Reported Gold 1.
 Rancho Cucamonga has participated in the partnered with San Bernardino Associated Governments (SANBAG) and 19 other San Bernardino County communities on the San Bernardino County Regional Community Greenhouse Gas Inventories Report along with 19 other member agencies.
 The Report which identifies emission sources and scenarios based on growth and business as usual practices in addition to recommendations for reducing emissions within each community.
 The city is committed to implementing the outlined recommendations for reducing greenhouse gas emissions.
 The city is plans to formally adopt the regional report along with a Sustainability Action Plan by the end of calendar year 2016.
-This will guide the City's efforts in implementing 2015
+This will guide the City's efforts in implementing various recommendations for reducing greenhouse gas emissions.
+2015